Discover the History Behind the Congress Park Carousel in Saratoga

-Did you know that the horses in Congress Park were not always there?
+Did you know that the horses in Saratoga Springs' Congress Park were not always there?
 No, not real horses, but the basswood beauties that make up the Congress Park Carousel.
+Learn a little about the history of this popular Saratoga attraction below!

 The Horse Carver

-In 1910, Marcus Charles Illions carved 28 horses to craft a carousel with the intention of "wowing" children of all ages.
-Illions is widely considered to be the one of the greatest carousel carvers in the world, and his ponies are most known for their dazzling heads (each one carved by Illions himself) and well-decorated bodies.
+In 1910, woodcarver Marcus Charles Illions carved 28 horses to craft a carousel with the intention of "wowing" children of all ages.
+Illions is widely considered to be one of the greatest carousel carvers in the world, and his ponies are most known for their dazzling heads (each one carved by Illions himself) and well-decorated bodies.
 These 28 horses even featured real horsehair tails!
-For 77 years, children of all ages enjoyed riding Illions' carousel at many Saratoga County venues.
+For 77 years, children of all ages enjoyed riding Illions' carousel.

 The Carousel Comes To Saratoga